appfoundry/react-native-multi-language-sample/README.md

 # Summary

 An app that can adjust its language to the target system, and gives users the possibility to switch languages, increases the accessibility of the app.
 Such an app will be ranked higher in the app stores and consequently gain more attention of the smartphone users than an app with a fixed language.
-I hope this blog post has been informative enough to show you how to implement this in React Native apps and helps you getting your app out there!
+I hope this tutorial has been informative enough to show you how to implement this in React Native apps and helps you getting your app out there!

 ## License